P-Y-R-O-B-O-T/TERRAFORM/README.md

 # TERRAFORM
-* Infrastructure as code is the process of managing and provisioning computer data center resources through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.
+* Infrastructure as code is about managing and provisioning computer data center resources through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.

 ## PROBLEMS WITH TRADITIONAL IT INFRASTRUCTURE DEPLOYMENTS
 * Slow deployments